Byte7/pypackages/README.md

 # pypackages

-code snippets for various inbuilt useful python packages
+Code snippets for various inbuilt useful python packages.
+More to be added!